VRLAB-HSKL/ImmersiveVolumeGraphics/README.md

-# ImmersiveVolumeGraphics
+# Immersive Volume Graphics
-VR and AR applications using volume graphics
+VR and AR applications using volume graphics.

+Used technologies:
+- Unity with HLSL
+- VTK